YouTransactor-SAS/mPOS-SDK-IOS/README.md

   <img src="https://user-images.githubusercontent.com/59020462/86530425-e563bc00-beb8-11ea-821d-23996a2187da.png">
 </p>

-This repository provides step by step documentation for the integration of YouTransactor's native iOS SDK to drive our proprietary uCube terminal to accept credit and debit card payments (incl.
+This repository provides step by step documentation for the integration of JPS's native iOS SDK to drive our proprietary YT-Touch terminal to accept credit and debit card payments (incl.
 VISA, MasterCard, American Express and more).

 For the Android version of the SDK, please refer to the [Android documentation](https://github.com/YouTransactor/mPOS-SDK-Android/blob/master/README.md)